 - Comes with big risks

-- It’s sold through ClickBetter – it doesn’t have the greatest reputation
+- It’s sold through ClickBetter – This marketplace doesn’t have the greatest reputation on the web

 Simply put, the 20 Minute Cash System is a crock of sh*t (pardon the expression).

 Because the sales pitch isn’t just hyped-up and deceptive – leading you to believe that making a ton of money via YouTube is quickly and easily done.